chordify/redis-schema/README.md

 that contains some fields alongside another couple of records, which themselves contain arbitrarily nested maps and lists of further records.

-Redis does not support such arbitrary nesting and being able to access and manipulate the inner structures like you would a top-level one (e.g. increment a counter deep in the structure).
+Redis does not support such arbitrary nesting while being able to access and manipulate the inner structures like you would a top-level one (e.g. increment a counter deep in the structure).
 However, we can often work around this limitation